 \section{Impurity Freeze-out Concept}

-The relative capacitance of a planar Ge detector was measured both without bias voltage and at the depletion voltage, which occurs when the detector is operated at 77K.
-Figure~\ref{fig:freeze-out} illustrates the results~\cite{mei2022evidence}.
+In this section, we initially presented data detailing the capacitance measurements of two Ge detectors—namely, one n-type and one p-type—in a controlled laboratory setting, plotted against varying temperatures.
+Subsequently, we demonstrated a clear correlation between the observed sharp decline in capacitance below 11 K and the concurrent freeze-out of free charges, coupled with the formation of dipoles involving both free charges and impurities.

+Two detectors, namely an n-type (R09-02) and a p-type (RL) with corresponding net impurity densities of 7.02$\times$10$^{10}$/cm$^{3}$ and 6.2$\times$ 10$^{^9}$/cm$^{3}$, were cooled down from 80 K to 5.2 K~\cite{mei2022evidence}.
+The dimensions of R09-02 are 11.7 × 11.5 × 5.5 mm$^3$, while RL has dimensions of 18.8 × 17.9 × 10.7 mm$^3$.
+The relative capacitance of these planar Ge detectors was measured at various temperatures, initially without bias voltage and subsequently at the depletion voltage, occurring when the detector is operated at $\sim$80 K~\cite{mei2022evidence}.
+The relative capacitance is defined as the capacitance with zero bias voltage relative to the capacitance at the same temperature when the detectors were fully depleted.
+The depletion voltage for R09-02 is 1200 volts, while the depletion voltage for RL is 400 volts.
+The capacitance of two detectors, when both were depleted around 80 K, are 3.51 pF for R09-02 and 4.51 pF for RL, respectively.
+Figures~\ref{fig:freeze-out1} depicts the capacitance versus temperature when normalized to the capacitance of both detectors at the depletion voltage around 80 K.

-It is evident that the relative capacitance of the detector remains nearly constant from 80 K down to approximately 11 K under zero bias voltage.
+As depicted in Figures~\ref{fig:freeze-out1}, it is evident that the capacitance of both detectors remains nearly constant from 80 K down to approximately 11 K under zero bias voltage.
 However, as the temperature decreases from 11 K to 6.5 K, the relative capacitance experiences a rapid decline, indicative of a substantial temperature gradient.